 The United States of America (US) is one of the best locations for anyone looking to move.
 Amazing weather, an abundance of job opportunities, great healthcare, and so many other activities.
-If you’re looking to make a move to the US anytime soon, the following information would make it easier for you.
+If you’re thinking of relocating to the US anytime soon, the following information would make it easier for you.

-The United States of America (USA), is a highly developed country composed of a federal district, 50 states, five major self-governing territories, and various other possessions.
+The United States of America (USA), is a highly developed country composed of a federal district, 50 states, 5 major self-governing territories, and various other possessions.
 It is one of the world’s ancient federation which is a federal republic and the ambassador of democracy.
-The country is the founder of many known international organizations such as United Nations, Organization of Monitory Funds and etc. A steady stream of immigration, notably from the 1830s onward, formed a pool of foreign-born persons unmatched by any other nation due to which the United States is also charectarized by an extraordinary racial and ethnic diversity.
+The country is the founder of many known international organisations such as United Nations, Organization of Monitory Funds and etc. From the 1830s onward, a steady stream of immigration formed a pool of foreign-born persons unmatched by any other nation due to which the United States is also characterised by an extraordinary racial and ethnic diversity.

 Weather & Climate